The Chinese Shar Pei was developed to guard, hunt, herd, and fight. He is known for his characteristic devotion to his humans.

 You also need to be a pack leader.
 Otherwise, he will try to play this role himself.

-The Chinese Shar Pei has a strong stubborn streak, which means he needs to be handled and trained by someone who is familiar with this type of dog.
+The Chinese Shar Pei has a strong stubborn streak, which means he needs to be handled and trained by someone familiar with this type of dog.

 It takes a lot of patience and consistency to train a Chinese Shar Pei.
 This is why he is not the best choice for novice dog owners.